 New Zealand is consistently ranked as one of the best countries in the world to do business.
 Its pro-foreign business and foreign investment government actively advertises the country as a worthy choice for expanding foreign commercial operations.
 With long-standing positive economic growth, New Zealand offers a secure and supportive environment for foreign businesses.

-We outline the steps and information you need to form a company in New Zealand.
+We outline the steps and information you need to form a New Zealand company.

 What’s involved in the company formation process?

-There are 5 key steps to forming a company in New Zealand:
+There are 5 key steps to carry out a New Zealand company incorporation:

 - Decide on your business structure